xenote-app/baklava/README.md

 ### Overriding "config"
-- If you want to use different port you could create a new file {
+- If you want to use different port you could create a new file called "config.json", and override variables.
+The default variables are:
+`{
   httpPort: 3456,
   httpsPort: 3444,
   vaniPort: 3434,
   certsDir: './_certs'
-}
+}`